Tony Soprano: Narrated killings committed by Tony Soprano

 The murder of Matthew Bevilaqua is an act of revenge, which had to be carried out due to the fact that the failed murder attempt on Christopher was an attempt to topple Tony as the boss of the family.
 Tony takes pleasure in the murder because it was revenge for the attempted hit on a loved one.
 This murder was the closest Tony came to getting in trouble with the authorities, due to having been seen by a witness (who at first comes forward, but withdraws once he learns of the fact that Tony is a mafioso).
 In addition to his potential arrest, Tony was also uncomfortable about the murder due to Bevilaqua's young age, and the fact that his dying words were "mommy."
 This causes Tony to spend more quality time with his own son.

-The murder of his cousin, Tony Blundetto (in "All Due Respect"), is solely to save him from a far worse death if he were to fall into Phil's hands, and so that Tony does not lose his reputation as a Boss (as well as sparing the other members of his crew from Phil's threats of retaliation, thus preserving their loyalty).
+The murder of his cousin, Tony Blundetto (in "All Due Respect"), is solely to save him from a far worse death if he were to fall into Phil's hands, and so that Tony does not lose his reputation as a boss (as well as sparing the other members of his crew from Phil's threats of retaliation, thus preserving their loyalty).

-The murder of his nephew, Christopher Moltisanti (in "Kennedy and Heidi") is not done out of mob-related necessity.
+The murder of his nephew, Christopher Moltisanti is not done out of mob-related necessity.
 Christopher had been addicted to heroin, cocaine, and alcohol for many years and had not conquered his addiction in rehab.
 While Moltisanti presents a threat to Tony's life and the New Jersey Mob, it is ultimately an emotional reaction.
 Tony is about to call 911 following a motor vehicle accident.
 Christopher, who needs urgent medical attention, tells him that he would "never pass the drug test" and would therefore lose his driver's license.
 He asks Tony to call for a taxi.
 Tony looks at the baby seat on the backseat of the SUV which had been destroyed by a tree branch, closes his phone, and suffocates Christopher by holding his nose shut so that he chokes to death on his blood.
 Tony does not plan to murder Christopher but sees the opportunity after the car accident.
 Tony is never suspected of this murder.